AteamVentures/CREATABLE_D3/Firmware/Marlin/Firmware Change History.md

 ##Firmware Change History
 Ver.
+1.1.3
+- Change Error Temperature from 5 to -80

+Ver.
 1.1.2

 - Auto fan control enable.
 Nozzle temperature is under 50 celcius degrees, fan will be turned off.